joemoose/dungeoneers.d20/docs/character.md

 | 65 | Jeweled ring, with a hidden panel concealed beneath the jewel, is painted as the reigning monarch's coat of arms.
 It's handy if you want to pretend to be a spy.
 It's worth 50 coins to a jeweler. |
 | 66 | Long wooden box and two silvered glass mirrors fitted together to form a simple periscope.
 If you pulled out the mirrors, they'd be worth 20 coins each. |

-### Archetypes

-If you would prefer to pick from a standard starting equipment set, select one of the following:

-- **Fighter**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, hauberk, helmet, spear, and 10 coins
-- **Healer**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, healer’s kit, bag of books, and 10 coins
-- **Magic-User**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, three spell tablets, and 10 coins
-- **Ranger**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, helmet, shortbow and a quiver of arrows, loyal animal companion, and 10 coins
-- **Rogue**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, two daggers, helmet, and 10 coins
-- **Scholar**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, a bottle of fine wine, a bag of books, a spell tablet, and 10 coins.

-## Step 7: Introductions
+## Step 8: Introductions

-Finally, create a short description of your character, preferably a sentence or so, and introduce your character to the other players in your party.
+Create a short description of your character, preferably a sentence or so, and introduce your character to the other players in your party.

 Good luck, dungeoneer!